Dipenduroy/Laravelaws/README.md

-Welcome to the AWS CodeStar laravel sample web application
+Welcome to the New AWS CodeStar laravel sample web application
 ==================================================

 Learning Git Model